How to plot a histogram in Python

 Analyzing exam scores with plt.hist()

-Using plt.hist(), you can visualize the distribution of exam scores to quickly spot performance patterns and understand the overall class dynamic.
+Using plt.hist(), you can visualize the distribution of exam scores to quickly identify performance patterns, such as whether students are clustered into distinct groups.

 import matplotlib.pyplot as plt